(article updated on October 17, 2019)

 3. Have a Pro Tackle Verizon’s 36 Provision Agreement

 Verizon has the lengthiest lease agreement of all major US carriers.
-Verion’s lease has been carefully crafted by their attorneys to secure the best rights for Verizon.
+Verion’s cell tower lease has been carefully crafted by their attorneys to secure the best rights for Verizon.
 This lease looks out for Verizon’s best interest, not yours.
-The lease can include approximately thirty-six provisions and we suggest that you engage professionals, such as Airwave Advisors, to ensure that your interests are being protected..
+The lease typically includes approximately thirty-six provisions.
+We suggest that you engage professionals, such as Airwave Advisors, to ensure that your interests are being protected.

 Have A Cell Tower Lease Question?